prakhar-paliwal-07/diabetes-prediction/README.md

 Import the essential ML components: StandardScaler, train_test_split, svm.SVC and accuracy_score.

-● Steps to Install & Run the Project
+5) Steps to Install & Run the Project--

 This project is run within a standard Python environment, typically a Jupyter Notebook or a Python IDE.